neomasterhub/Neomaster.JsonToLinq/Docs/readme/operators.md

 | `as lower contains`    | `ExpressionOperators.Contains`   | Element lower-cased contains substring |
 | `as upper contains`    | `ExpressionOperators.Contains`   | Element upper-cased contains substring |

+### 🔁 LINQ Translation

+All default operators are designed to be translatable by LINQ providers (e.g. Entity Framework Core) and do not rely on client-side evaluation.

 ### 🔠 Case Sensitivity and Normalization

 1. String comparisons are case-sensitive, depending on the database collation, not on the operators.